 There's no doubt you've heard of Nikon before.
-It's one of the oldest camera brands, having been making cameras since the mid-twentieth century.
-Once a pioneer in the world of SLR and DSLR cameras, Nikon has been increasingly investing in its mirrorless camera lineup, with more and more models to suit different budgets and experience levels and a killer lineup of lenses (though the selection is still somewhat limited).
+It's one of the oldest camera brands, having made cameras since the mid-twentieth century.
+Once a pioneer in the world of SLR and DSLR cameras, Nikon has been increasingly investing in its mirrorless camera lineup, with more and more models to suit different budgets and experience levels and a slowly-growing lineup of killer lenses.
 Whether you're looking for a DSLR or mirrorless camera, full-frame or crop sensor, or a more straightforward point-and-shoot camera, Nikon has something for everyone.

-We've bought and tested a dozen Nikon cameras, and below you'll find our picks for the best Nikon models for most users.
+We've bought and tested a dozen Nikon cameras, and below, you'll find our picks for the best Nikon cameras for a range of budgets and needs.

-While it isn't the most portable APS-C option, the handling, build quality, and features are all excellent for the price.
+While it isn't the most portable APS-C option on the market, the handling, build quality, and features are all excellent for the price.
 It's even weather-sealed, giving you more peace of mind when shooting outdoors.
 Inside is an excellent 20 MP crop sensor that performs admirably in low light, and the camera can shoot at a respectable max burst rate of 11 fps.
-Topped off with a solid autofocus system and 4k video up to 30 fps, it's a very capable and well-rounded mid-level camera.
+Topped off with a solid autofocus system and 4k video up to 30 fps, it's a very capable and well-rounded camera for those on a tighter budget.

-If you're particularly style-conscious, you can't go wrong with the Nikon Z fc with its beautiful, retro-inspired design.
-It's a very similar camera overall to the Nikon Z 50, though its exterior, which is designed to look like the vintage Nikon FM2 SLR, comes at a bit of a premium in price.
+If you're particularly style-conscious, you can't go wrong with the beautiful, retro-inspired Nikon Z fc.
+It's a very similar camera overall to the Nikon Z 50, though its exterior, designed to look like a vintage Nikon FM2 SLR, comes with a bit of a premium in price.
 Internally, however, the two cameras are nearly identical, so it's the perfect camera if you want something as eye-catching as it is effective.

-In terms of ergonomics, the Z 50 feels a bit more comfortable thanks to its hand grip, but the Z fc does away with the tilting screen and adds a fully articulated one that makes it a little better for vlogging.
-You also get dedicated exposure dials that make adjusting settings on the fly easy.
-Otherwise, you can expect similarly solid autofocus, video performance, and image quality as the Z 50—all the trappings of a modern mirrorless camera in a camera body that looks ripped straight out of the past.
+For ergonomics, the Z 50 feels a bit more comfortable thanks to its hand grip, but the Z fc does away with the tilting screen and adds a fully articulated screen that makes it a little better for vlogging.
+You also get dedicated exposure dials that give you more hands-on control over settings.
+Otherwise, you can expect similarly solid autofocus, video performance, and image quality as the Z 50—all the trappings of a modern mirrorless camera in a camera body that looks like it was ripped straight out of the past.

 Canon and Nikon have long been competitive, especially when DSLRs dominated the market, and both are generally well-loved by professionals and consumers alike.
 Though Nikon has been a bit slower out of the gate in establishing itself in the mirrorless market, its more considered approach has resulted in a small slew of consistently high-quality camera bodies and lenses, whereas Canon can sometimes be hit-or-miss.
 Ultimately, you can't go wrong with either brand, though they each have their own approach to ergonomics and design that some may prefer and others may not.